Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 Self Service Cloud-Native Data Analysis Platform (referred as “Piggy Platform” from now on) is a platform for arbitrary end-users to manipulate and analyze cloud data quickly and efficiently.

 Goals:
-- Providing a platform for a modern ETL (Extract/Transform/Load)
+- Providing a platform for modern ETL (Extract/Transform/Load) pipeline
-- Provide users with flexible options for data analysis with several data science platforms (Jupyter/Pandas/etc)
+- Provide users ability to analyze data by running python codes
 - Implement permission and access controls for end-users to ensure data security and independence
 - Present decisions made throughout the development process along with tradeoffs between the current approach and available alternatives

 ** **

 ## 2. Users/Personas Of The Project:
 Piggy Platform will be used by data scientists from companies and government institutions.
+A user who needs to run Python codes to analyze data stored in a remote S3 bucket
+A user who needs to run machine learning models in Tensorflow/Pytorch to predict stock trends based on previous stock data stored in a remote GCS bucket
+A user who wants to use our portal to store data in our database from local computer for further analysis
+A user who needs to use sql to query and search a specific item in data stored in a remote S3 bucket

 It doesn’t target:
 - End-users who need to deal with extremely large datasets